nillo/cdp-poc/README.md

 Kudos Protocol is a permissionless (well it still has governance for now :P), fully on-chain lending platform on Kadena that lets users lock up KDA as collateral to mint the dollar-pegged stablecoin kUSD, repay loans with time-based fee refunds, and optionally earn KDA yield via a Stability Pool.

+# Kudos Protocol

+# Concepts:
+## CDP
+The CDP module lets users lock KDA collateral in individual “vessels” and borrow kUSD up to a maximum Loan-to-Value ratio, enforcing collateralization via the borrow-kusd and deposit-collateral functions.
+If a vault’s collateral ratio falls below the protocol minimum, anyone can call liquidate-vault, which uses the Stability Pool’s kUSD to pay off debt and seizes collateral for redistribution.

+## STABILITY POOL
+The Stability Pool holds users’ kUSD deposits and automatically absorbs the debt of undercollateralized CDP vaults during liquidations, exchanging pooled kUSD for KDA collateral.
+Depositors earn KDA yield proportional to their share of the pool each time a liquidation occurs, aligning incentives to keep the system solvent.

+# Files:
+## **`kusd.pact` (kUSD Stablecoin) borrowed from brale **
+   - token...

+## **`cdp.pact` (Collateralized Debt Positions, “Vessels”)**

+## **`stability-pool.pact` (Stability Pool)**

+--

 ## Meet Emily

 Emily is a Kadena user who wants to borrow kUSD against her KDA.